thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 7. Upload the generated scrambles from TNoodle to Scramble Matcher.
 Go to the folder where you saved the scramble sets after generating scrambles and select `/Interchange/<competition-name>.json` to upload.
 If you generated multiple sets of scrambles, such as when generating an emergency set during the competition, you can upload multiple JSON files.
 8. Assign scrambles to scramble sets by clicking the "Automatically Assign Scrambles" button.
 Navigate along the left hand side for each round and drag any scramble sets which were not used during the competition to the "Available" column.
 9. When all scramble sets are assigned to rounds, return to the main page and click the "Get Results JSON" button.
 This downloads a JSON file which contains the complete competition results.
-10. Submit results by going to the competition website and navigating to the Upload Results page.
+10. Submit the results by going to the competition website and navigating to the Upload Results page.
 Upload the JSON file downloaded from the last step, then click the validate button.
 The website will run a series of checks on the results for common issues, and provide a list of errors and warnings.
 11. Resolve all errors.
 Read the message provided next to the error, as it contains useful information about the problem.
-They can often be fixed by going back to one of the previous steps.
+They can often be fixed by repeating one of the previous steps.
 When all errors are resolved, you will need to create and upload a new JSON file from step 4 onwards and revalidate. **Do not forget to synchronize once again in WCA Live!** Common errors are:
     1. Unexpected results for an event.
 This will happen if the results contain an event that was not officially listed for the competition.
 You will need to appeal to the WCA Board who will either add the event or reject the addition.
     2. Missing results for an event.
-This may happen if you have an event listed and nobody competed in the event you will need the WRT to remove the event in order to upload your results.
+This may happen if you have an event listed and nobody competed in the event.
+You will need the WRT to remove the event in order to upload your results.
     3. Unexpected/missing results for a round.
-You will need to modify the competition events on the WCA website with what happened at the competition.
+You will need to modify the competition events on the WCA website with an explanation of what happened at the competition.
     4. Unexpected/missing scrambles for a round.
-Double check Scrambles Matcher to ensure that all scrambles intended to be used are checked.
+Double-check Scramble Matcher to ensure that all scrambles intended to be used are checked.
     5. Unexpected/missing scrambles for a group.
 You will need to modify the events tab with the correct number of groups that were held at the competition.
     6. The number of persons in the competition (###) is above the competitor limit.
-You will need to remove the competitors above the limit or to appeal to the WRC and request the limit to be changed retroactively.
+You will need to remove the competitors above the limit or appeal to the WRC and request for the limit to be changed retroactively.
     7. Wrong country/name for person.
 You will need to correct the data for the person.
-If there is a country/name change request, please include all required information for such cases as described below to the WRT.
+If there is a country/name change request, please provide all required information for such cases to the WRT as described below.
-    8. Any regulation error must be rectified.
+    8. Any Regulations-related error must be rectified.
 12. Review the remaining warnings.
 Read the messages provided and evaluate whether the warning is an actual issue or not.
 If it is, fix the issue and upload a new JSON file.
 13. **Provide explanations for all remaining warnings**.
 At this point, the only remaining warnings will be ones which you have verified to be false positives, such as persons with names matching existing WCA IDs.
 Provide explanations for anything weird that happened such as "competitor opted not to finish average and resulted in DNS", as the WRT will likely ask about it.
 Additionally, here are some common items that can be listed in the message:
     1. Are there any name changes requested?
 If so, please list the WCA ID, old name, new name, and which version of the name is included in the submitted JSON file.